caendesilva/Laradocgen/CONTRIBUTING.md

 If the project maintainer has any additional requirements, you will find them listed here.

-We try to follow the Laravel standars, https://laravel.com/docs/9.x/contributions#coding-style
+We try to follow the Laravel standards, https://laravel.com/docs/9.x/contributions#coding-style

 - **[PSR-2 Coding Standard](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-2-coding-style-guide.md)** - The easiest way to apply the conventions is to install [PHP Code Sniffer](https://pear.php.net/package/PHP_CodeSniffer).
 (https://github.com/squizlabs/PHP_CodeSniffer)